• Skip to primary navigation

 • Judge each matter on its own merits and make sure there is no perceived bias or predetermined view of the investigation’s outcome

-• Ensure the investigator has not been involved in any of the alleged incidents
+• Ensure the investigator has not had any involvement in any of the alleged incidents

 • Engage someone external to the organisation to conduct the investigation if you do not have someone who is completely impartial